Epic Revenue Instructional Designer (1.0 FTE, Days)

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

-Research, gather data, and repurpose existing material as appropriate.
-Rewrite, summarize, reorganize, and enhance to create the most effective documents to meet business needs.
+• Research, gather data, and repurpose existing material as appropriate.
+Rewrite, summarize, reorganize, and enhance to create the most effective documents and performance support tools to meet business needs.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.